Shinnosuke Ogasawara: Chunichi Dragons

-2016
+Rookie Year

-On 31 May, Ogasawara made his professional debut for the Dragons against the SoftBank Hawks as the first high school rookie to debut on the opening day of interleague play.
+On 31 May 2016, Ogasawara made his professional debut for the Dragons against the SoftBank Hawks as the first high school rookie to debut on the opening day of interleague play.
 Ogasawara started the game and pitched 5 innings including 4 strikeouts, 7 walks and one earned run.
 It would not however be a debut win as a late inning 4-run blow-out from closer Koji Fukutani gave the win to the Hawks.
 On 7 June, Ogasawara would be robbed once again of his maiden win this time against the Orix Buffaloes as Shinji Tajima gave up a run in the 9th inning to even the scores.
 Reliever Toshiya Okada would take the win after the game went to extra innings.
 On 16 June, Ogasawara would lose his first game as a pro after pitching 5 innings conceding 7 hits and 3 earned runs against the Chiba Lotte Marines resulting in his de-registering from the first team.